 When a photon travels, it is continuously phase shifting a tiny amount of energy from the photon to the spacetime aether through which it is passing.
 Photons are contra rotating coaxial Noether cores in a planar formation.
-Spacetime aether is made from super low energy Noether cores.
+Spacetime aether is made from super low apparent energy Noether cores in clusters that we call Higgs particles.
 For these structures to trade in continuous energy via phase shift is fine.
-This is a realm below the quantum of angular momentum based energh, h-bar.
-The Noether core can certainly transcact energy in h-bar discretely, but it can also transact energy continuosly via phase shift.
+This is a realm below the quantum of angular momentum based energy, i.e., h-bar.
+The Noether core can certainly transact energy in h-bar discretely, but it can also transact energy continuously via phase shift.

 Now we have a basic idea of how redshift is implemented in nature, but how are we to determine the precise mathematics of redshift?
-If we think of redshift as a continuous toll on energy, a very tiny battery drain, then what is the rate of that drain over T3S (Euclidean space and time)?
+If we think of redshift as a continuous toll on energy, a very tiny battery drain, then what is the rate of that drain over Euclidean time and space?
 Let’s list out some of the factors that might be present in the math.

 - The energy of the photon itself may be a factor.
 All other conditions held constant, a super high energy photon might redshift at a different rate than a low energy photon.

 - The energy and energy gradient of the spacetime aether may be a factor.
 We already know about gravitational redshift when a photon climbs out of a gravity well.